Our political party system is flabby, almost irrelevant. -Elections 2022 –

 Such a North-South teamup of the top two candidates was the standard “magic formula” in the immediate postwar-election era.
 Intended to draw the provincial loyalty bases of the dynastic clans, it lost its currency during martial law when a single party, the KBL, held court.
 And while some geographic spread was still achieved in subsequent teamups, the 1992 and 1998 elections saw presidential and vice-presidential contenders paired along party lines.

 Party-based slates began to gradually unravel in the 2004 elections, although the LP, which rejoined the presidential race in 1998, still tried to stick to party-based tandems until 2016.
-In the May 2022 elections, slates and parties were jumbled up following no rhyme or reason except for the politics of addition.
+In the May elections 2022, slates and parties were jumbled up following no rhyme or reason except for the politics of addition.

 The travails of political parties didn’t end when the standard-bearers were fielded.
 Rather, we saw in striking numbers party members abandoning their candidates.

 A faction of Aksyon Demokratiko withdrew its support for its standard-bearer, Mayor Isko Moreno, for supposedly failing to embody the ideals of the party’s founder, the late Sen. Raul Roco, and shifted to Robredo.
 Similarly, some members of Marcos Jr.’s party went for Moreno, and later to Robredo.